Georges Garmou: Mission In USA

-Patriarch Mar Paul II Cheikho appointed Garmo as pastor of Mother of God Chaldean Catholic Church in Southfield, Michigan, a suburb of Detroit.
+Patriarch Mar Paul II Cheikho appointed Garmou as pastor of Mother of God Chaldean Catholic Church in Southfield, Michigan, a suburb of Detroit.

-In 1964, while serving as pastor of Mother of God Church, Garmo began fundraising drives, with the help of the Parishioners and Parish council he was able to purchase a 9 acre plot of land in Southfield on Telegraph Road.
+In 1964, while serving as pastor of Mother of God Church, Garmou began fundraising drives, with the help of the Parishioners and Parish council he was able to purchase a 9 acre plot of land in Southfield on Telegraph Road.
 After the completion of the church, he continued fundraising with the members of the Chaldean Iraqi American Association of Michigan (CIAAM) to raise funds to transfer ownership of 3 acre of the church's 9 acre property to the CIAAM to build a Chaldean social club, which would become Southfield Manor.
 In 1964, Garmo was transferred back to Baghdad to serve for two years before he returned to Southfield.
 On 27 September 1966, he was reappointed Pastor of Mother of God Church and Jacob Yasso was appointed Associate Pastor.

-Under Garmo's supervision as Pastor of Mother of God Church there were many significant milestones for the Parish and the Chaldean community.
-In July 1972, the community celebrated the groundbreaking of a newly built Mother of God Parish, as well as a social hall that was dedicated by Patriarch March Paul II Cheikho on 15 May 1973.
+Under Garmou's supervision as Pastor of Mother of God Church there were many significant milestones for the Parish and the Chaldean community.
+In July 1972, the community celebrated the groundbreaking of a newly built Mother of God Parish, as well as a social hall that was dedicated by Patriarch Mar Paul II Cheikho on 15 May 1973.
 In September 1976, a convent for the Chaldean Sisters was opened on the church's property.
-Also, while serving as Pastor for Mother of God Church in September 1977, Garmo received Sarhad Yawsip Jammo as an Associate Pastor, who later be named the first bishop of the St. Peter the Apostle Diocese in the U.S.
+Also, while serving as Pastor for Mother of God Church in September 1977, Garmo received Sarhad Yawsip Jammo as an Associate Pastor, who later be named the first bishop of the St. Peter the Apostle Diocese in California.

 On 25 April 1979, he began building a new and larger Mother of God Church adjacent to the still standing church which would be converted to the present church's rectory.
-The new church was completed and dedicated on 13 September 1980 by Patriarch March Paul II Cheiko.
+The new church was completed and dedicated on 13 September 1980 by Patriarch Mar Paulus Cheiko.

 Archbishop of Mosul

-On 14 September 1980, Garmo was consecrated Archbishop of Mosul by the Chaldean Patriarch.
+On 14 September 1980, Garmou was consecrated Archbishop of Mosul by the Chaldean Patriarch.
 He served as Archbishop of Mosul until 9 September 1999, when he died of cancer, aged 78.